bigsk1/terminal-image/README.md

 Optional: Alias as cf

-To run the script as cf <description> instead of python cf.py <description>:
+To run the script as cf <description> instead of python cf.py <description> from your terminal anywere!
 On Linux

   Move the script to a directory in your PATH: